Red Murdock: College career

-In his freshman season in 2022, he redshirted but played in five games, recording six tackles and a pass deflection.
+In his freshman season at the University at Buffalo in 2022, he redshirted but played in five games, recording six tackles and a pass deflection.

 During the 2023 season, Murdock totaled 60 tackles with nine and a half being for a loss, two sacks, and four forced fumbles.

+In May 2024, he earned a Bachelor of Arts in psychology.
 In week four of the 2024 season, he tallied 12 tackles and a forced fumble in an overtime win versus Northern Illinois.
 During the 2025 Bahamas Bowl, Murdock notched 13 tackles with three being for a loss, an interception which he returned for a touchdown in a victory over Liberty, where for his performance he was named the game's Defensive MVP.
 He finished the 2024 season, second in the nation with 156 tackles with 16.5 being for a loss, two sacks, an interception, seven forced fumbles, and a touchdown.
 His seven forced fumbles led the NCAA and his 156 total tackles were second behind only fellow Buffalo linebacker Shaun Dolac.

-In May 2024, he earned a Bachelor of Arts in psychology.
 Heading into the 2025 season, Murdock was named a nominee for the Allstate AFCA Good Works Team.
+In a victory over Bowling Green, Murdock broke the NCAA record for career forced fumbles previously held by Buffalo linebacker Khalil Mack.